n8willis/opentype-shaping-documents/images/images-index.md

 fonts.
 By default, the Noto fonts from Google are the starting point.

 The image file names follow a simple, but important, pattern:

     _script_-_featureillustrated_.png

-Intermediary images copy the pattern but append _-before_ or _-after_ when the before-or-after state of an applied OpenType feature, or some other suffix as appropriate.
+Intermediary images copy the pattern but append _-before_ or _-after_ when depicting the before-or-after state of an applied OpenType feature, or some other suffix as appropriate.

 If you are suggesting an update to an image, please utilize the same commands and general syntax.
 If you are suggesting adding a new image,